 5) Sort out your savings

-With no banks and building societies paying inflation-beating returns at the moment, putting money in a savings account may feel like a bit of a waste of time, even though interest rates have risen over the past year.
-However, it’s vital to make sure your savings are earning as much as they can to stop rising living costs eating into their purchasing power.
+There are plenty of savings accounts currently paying inflation-beating returns, so it’s vital to make sure your savings are earning as much as they can to stop rising living costs eating into their purchasing power.

 6) Build an emergency fund